These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

 These ingredients don't stand up well to freezing.

-Stuffed pretzels: Stuff some cheese in the dough and rolled it before baking.
+Stuffed pretzels: Stuff some cheese in the dough and roll it before baking.

 Pretzel dog: Use the dough to make a twist over sausage before baking.